 - Developing a QOL Evaluation Standard for Persons 75 and Over－Key Considerations and Issues

 - Preventive Behavior and Health Guidance from the New Perspective of Gerontology

-- Cloud work: The rise of unstable work and potential measures to prevent the proliferation of the working poor
+- Crowd work: The rise of unstable work and potential measures to prevent the proliferation of the working poor

 - Consideration of the introduction of family care cash benefits in Japan